-Directions: Use Google Maps for navigation to "Fowler Trailhead."
-Eldorado Canyon State Park is very busy and has limited parking on weekends.
-See reverse for information on the Eldo Shuttle, available on weekends through Labor Day.
+Directions: Use Google Maps for navigation to Eldorado Canyon State Park.
+The park is very busy and has limited parking on weekends.
+When parking is full, cars are turned away.
+See reverse for information on the Eldo Shuttle, available on weekends Memorial Day-Labor Day.

 ADVANCED

 Royal Arch Trail